TinkerForge-AI/home-page/website-2/src/content/blog/three-weeks-with-coding-assistants.md

 ---
-title: "Three Weeks with Coding Assistants: Lessons Learned"
+title: "Rethinking Coding Assistants: Beyond the Hype and Toward Real AI Collaboration"
 date: 2025-07-22
 author: "D. Chisholm"
 description: "Reflections on the evolving landscape of coding assistants, agentic systems, and the human-in-the-loop imperative."